rackerlabs/rackspace-how-to/content/cloud-servers/memory-monitoring-and-management.md

 #### The free command

 Use the `free` command to display the amount of free and used memory in the system.
-When you run it, this command displays the following output:
+After you run it, you should see output similar to the following example:

     $ free
                   total        used        free      shared  buff/cache   available
     Mem:        8009408     1878604      970740      470152     5160064     5341764
     Swap:       4194300       92160     4102140

-You can the following flag options to the command to change the output:
+You can add the following flag options to the command to customize the output:

  - **-h**: Makes the output of the command human readable.
- - **-[b, k, m, g]**: Outputs the data in the corresponding data type (byte, kilobyte, megabyte, or gigabyte).
+ - **-[b, k, m, g]**: Formats the data in the corresponding data type (byte, kilobyte, megabyte, or gigabyte).
  - **-s**: Outputs the data at the specified interval.
 For example, `-s 3` displays data every 3 seconds.

 #### The top and htop commands